-- expected liquidity and financing plans; - expected future revenues, operations, expenditures and cash needs; - fluctuations in the commodity pricing of our recyclables, increases in landfill tipping fees and fuel costs and general economic and weather conditions; - projected future obligations related to final capping, closure and post-closure costs of our existing landfills and any disposal facilities which we may own or operate in the future; - our ability to use our net operating losses and tax positions; - our ability to service our debt obligations; - the projected development of additional disposal capacity or expectations regarding permits for existing capacity; - · the recoverability or impairment of any of our assets or goodwill; - estimates of the potential markets for our products and services, including the anticipated drivers for future growth; - sales and marketing plans or price and volume assumptions; - the outcome of any legal or regulatory matter; - · potential business combinations or divestitures; and - projected improvements to our infrastructure and the impact of such improvements on our business and operations.
+- expected liquidity and financing plans; - expected future revenues, operations, expenditures and cash needs; - fluctuations in the commodity pricing of our recyclables, increases in landfill tipping fees and fuel costs and general economic and weather conditions: - projected future obligations related to final capping, closure and post-closure costs of our existing landfills and any disposal facilities which we may own or operate in the future; - our ability to use our net operating losses and tax positions; - our ability to service our debt obligations; - the projected development of additional disposal capacity or expectations regarding permits for existing capacity; - the recoverability or impairment of any of our assets or goodwill; - estimates of the potential markets for our products and services, including the anticipated drivers for future growth; - sales and marketing plans or price and volume assumptions; - the outcome of any legal or regulatory matter; - · potential business combinations or divestitures; and - projected improvements to our infrastructure and the impact of such improvements on our business and operations.

 In addition, any statements contained in or incorporated by reference into this prospectus that are not statements of historical fact should be considered forward-looking statements.
 You can identify these forward-looking statements by the use of the words "believes", "expects", "anticipates", "plans", "may", "will", "would", "intends", "estimates" and other similar expressions, whether in the negative or affirmative.
-These forward-looking statements are based on current expectations, estimates, forecasts and projections about the industry and markets in which we operate, as well as management's beliefs and assumptions, and should be read in conjunction with our consolidated financial statements made.
+These forward-looking statements are based on current expectations, estimates, forecasts and projections about the industry and markets in which we operate, as well as management's beliefs and assumptions, and should be read in conjunction with our consolidated financial statements and notes thereto.
+We cannot guarantee that we actually will achieve the plans, intentions or expectations disclosed in the forward-looking statements made.
 The occurrence of the events described and the achievement of the expected results depends on many events, some or all of which are not predictable or within our control.
 Actual results may differ materially from those set forth in the forward-looking statements.